adilbhatia98/CS109A-Group-3/docs/final_notebook/models.md

 1 minute	0.469421	          0.451240
 5 minute	0.473140	          0.439669
 ```
+<p>Lasso Regularization does not perform well, whereas ridge gets us just above 50% accuracy on the test set.
+This suggests that a few predictors may have significant impact and are being pushed to 0 improperly in lasso.</p>

 # Random Forest

 <p>Our first ensemble method is random forest, which randomly subsets predictors upon which to generate decision trees.
 We tested out a few different tree depth and number parameters ourselves and determined that a depth of 5 and number of trees of 100 was ideal for our analysis.</p>